 Companion: Fidi – Dusa joins you on the field for 30 seconds, damaging and petrifying opponents

 Oh, sweet gorgon head.
-My personal favourite romanceable character in Hades is Dusa, the humble housekeeping gorgon-head with a sweet spot for Zagreus.
+My personal favorite romanceable character in Hades is Dusa, the humble housekeeping gorgon-head with a sweet spot for Zagreus.
 The relationship you develop with Dusa has a much different dynamic to both Thanatos and Megaera, with Zag having to practically convince Dusa that she is worthy of speaking too, let alone loaning her his affections.

 Dusa is also the only one to turn Zagreus down, in a sense, at least.
-The culmination of her arc leads to a cutscene in which she kindly turns down the son of Hades due to her not wanting a romantic relationship, but instead offers Zag the love of a lifetime of friendship.
+The culmination of her arc leads to a cutscene in which she kindly turns down the son of Hades due to her not wanting a romantic relationship but instead offers Zag the love of a lifetime of friendship.
 For this, we love Dusa, and we always will.